The Willing Equine

 2017 Gray Mini Pony

-Finn's history during his foal years, but we do know he was born to a mare purchased from a kill pen already pregnant with him.
+Finn's history during his foal years is largely a mystery, but we do know he was born to a mare purchased from a kill pen already pregnant with him.
 When he was weaned he went to live with a loving family, who had hoped he would make a riding companion for their children.
 As time went on though, it became clear that he wasn't going to be big enough and also that he needed more physical care than they were prepared to offer at the time.
 There was clearly an injury of some kind to his hind end that caused uneven weight distribution and weakness behind.
 Not knowing the extent of the injury or how it would impact him long term, it seemed to be in Finn's best interest to find a home where he could have extensive medical and therapeutic care, and also be allowed to grow up in a horse friendly environment with companions and a suitable diet.

 Our goals and future with Finnegan are flexible and really just as he's willing.
 We hope to introduce him to cart driving when he's older, but for now the focus is on finding the source of his compromised hind end movement and giving him an environment to grow and flourish in.
 Finn enjoys learning new things, exploring the barn at liberty, traveling to new places, and going on walks.